What do Abramovich sanctions mean for Chelsea?

 Chelsea's licence allows the club to continue paying staff and costs for the hosting of matches at Stamford Bridge.

-However, travel costs for away games have been capped at £20,000 per match, which could cause issues for away matches in the Champions League, with Chelsea set to travel to Lille in France next week.
+However, travel costs for away games have been capped at £20,000 per match, which could cause issues for away matches in the Champions League, with Chelsea set to travel to French club Lille next week.

 No signings or new contracts